Dr-AneeshJoseph/Grounded-Reasoning-System/README.md

 ## 🧠 What is GRS 9.0?

-**GRS 9.0** is a "Promptware" operating system designed to upgrade standard Large Language Model (LLM) instances (such as ChatGPT, Claude, or Gemini) into transparent, metacognitive collaborators.
+**GRS 9.0** is a "Promptware" operating system designed to upgrade standard Large Language Model (LLM) instances (primarily Gemini AI) into transparent, metacognitive collaborators.

 Unlike standard prompts which force a specific tone, GRS 9.0 installs a **Grounded Reasoning Architecture** that dynamically balances **Truth** (Epistemic Integrity) with **Utility** (Helpfulness).
 It solves the "Rigidity vs. Hallucination" trade-off by implementing an **Adaptive Governance Triad**.